Use specific criteria to search for up-to-date clinical trials fast /// EXPLORE NOW Tempus One: New AI Clinical Assistant Available for All Providers

 Tempus offers a variety of options to customize molecular profiling for patients.

-• xF may be ordered as a standalone test or in combination with solid tumor
+• xF Liquid Biopsy may be ordered as a standalone test or in combination with xT Solid Tumor

-• Auto-conversion from xT Solid Tumor/Normal Match to xF Liquid Biopsy in the event of insufficient tissue
+• Automatic conversion option from xT to xF in the event of insufficient tumor tissue

 • Streamlined ordering process through Tempus Hub, paper requisition, or directly from your EHR